Azure/onboarding-guidance/PowerShell/Compute/L6-DeployCapturedVM.md

-# Module:- Create a new VM from a captured Image on Azure
+# Create a new VM from a captured Image on Azure

 # Abstract